Chirag-ahir/JAVA-All-Basic/README.md

   What are the advantages of Multithreading?<br>
  1. Threads are lightweight which has a low memory footprint<br>
-2. The cost of communication between threads is low.<br>
+2. The cost of communication between threads is low<br>
 3. Access to memory state from another context is easier<br>
 4. It allows you to make responsive UIs easily<br>
-5. Takes lesser time to create a new thread in the existing process than a new process<br>
+5. Allows multiple operations to perform at once<br>
+6. Saves time for excution of multiple operations<br>

   What are different thread priorities?<br>
   Min priority: 1<br>